RRWD/WP-Accessible-Twitter-feed/readme.txt

 * copy/paste the Keys and Access Tokens in the WordPress menu item Settings -> Twitter Feed Auth

 == Changelog ==

+= 1.2 =

+* Check for already existing classes of oAuth added by other plugins.
+If so, the oAuth of this plugin will not be loaded.
+* Renamed class StormTwitter into WPaccStormTwitter to prevent name conflicts (thanks @markdeafmcguire for reporting)
+* adjusted heading structure in the admin settings page

 = 1.1 =